GitTools/GitVersion/docs/input/docs/usage/msbuild.md

 ---
 Order: 30
 Title: MSBuild Task
+Description: |
+    Just install with NuGet and GitVersion will automatically generate assembly version information that is compiled into the resulting artifact.
+CardIcon: collect.svg
 ---

 The MSBuild Task for GitVersion — **GitVersionTask** — is a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.

+Just install with NuGet and GitVersion will automatically generate assembly version information that is compiled into the resulting artifact.

 It currently works with desktop `MSBuild`.
 Support for CoreCLR with `dotnet build` is coming soon.